dsfjldhgf/WebScrapingProject/README.md

 # Web Scraping Using Python

-In this project, I will be working in python to web scrape one of the popular online hobby retailer in the US.
-(Note: All prices are presented in US dollar.)

-The website can be find here: https://newtype.us/
+In this project, I will be working in python to web scrape one of the popular online hobby retailers in the US.
+The website can be found here: https://newtype.us/.

+All the codes can be found in 'Web Scrapping Project.ipynb'.
+A final web scrapping dataset can be found in 'Web Scrapping Project.csv'.

+A visualization dashboard can also be found in 'Web Scrapping Project.pdf' and please feel free to download the 'Web Scrapping Project.ipbix' file for further reference.